 Have you ever felt confused when reading a job advert?
 You have the right experience and qualifications, but the ad asks for something else on top.
 You need a “bubbly” personality.
 Or you must be “flexible”.
 Perhaps you are “looking for a challenge”?
 And of course, you need to display “passion” for the role.
 What exactly are employers asking for?
 The reason could be that using vague emotive language can be a way to discriminate against certain groups in society without breaking the law.

-Being bubbly may imply a young female is wanted by the employer.
-Flexibility can discriminate against someone with caring responsibilities.
-A challenging job requiring passion is a way of specifying energy and endurance that an older person may not have.
+Being bubbly may imply a young female rather than an older worker is wanted by the employer.
+Having to be flexible in your working hours can discriminate against someone with caring responsibilities.
+A challenging job requiring passion is a way of specifying energy and endurance that an overweight or disabled person may not have.

 Some employers try to manipulate the existing legislation to their advantage.
 They can save money by ignoring anti-discrimination laws.
 Take a look at the video below with a critical eye.
 The presenter's instructions to employers about wording a job ad indicates a few ways that rules can be side-stepped.

 Five Fast Tips to Make a Job Posting Stand Out